cunla/fakeredis-py/README.md

 'baz'
 ```

-It is also possible to mock connection errors so you can effectively test
+It is also possible to mock connection errors, so you can effectively test
 your error handling.
 Simply set the connected attribute of the server to
 `False` after initialization.